swiftlang/swift-evolution/proposals/nnnn-structured-concurrency.md

 ### Tasks

 A task is the basic unit of concurrency in the system.
-It is the analogue of a thread for synchronous functions.
+Every asynchronous function is executing in a task.
+In other words, a _task_ is to _asynchronous functions_, what a _thread_ is to _synchronous functions_.
 That is:

 - All asynchronous functions run as part of some task.
 - A task runs one function at a time; a single task has no concurrency.